 One in 5 infants that have cleft palate experience speech disorders in the postsurgical stages.
-The number of infants with cleft lip affected by speaking problems is lower, compared to infants with cleft palate.
+The number of infants with cleft lips affected by speaking problems is lower, compared to infants with cleft palate.

-Pronouncing words in the standard way or nasal accents are common problems since these babies use nose to send the air out rather than through oral air space.
+Pronouncing words in the standard way or nasal accents are common problems since these babies use their nose to send the air out rather than through oral air space.

 The treatment of the cleft palate and lip

 We need teams of medical specialists to treat these defects.
-The first specialist that can help you is pediatrician.
+The first specialist that can help you is a pediatrician.
 Pediatricians can refer you to the other specialist for the treatment of the cleft palate and lip.